-The table below shows the main E1 targets.
+The table below shows the main El targets.

-TITLE APPLICABLE TO WHICH POLICIES OR ACTIONS TARGET LEVEL CURRENT PERFORMANCE TRACKING METRIC SCOPE REFERENCE VALUE (BASE YEAR) INTERMEDIATE TARGETS METHODOLOGY SINCE LAST REPORTING GHG emissions reduction targets Own operations CSR policy; Travel policy; Car policy; Sustainable Procurement and Supplier Relations charter; Emissions reduction plan; "Responsible Procurement" plan; "Responsible IT" plan. et for reducing t cribed in detail ii e Group's own operations (Scc pe 1, 2 and 3 - ca tegories 1, 2, 3, 6, Investment CSR policy; Sustainable investment policy; Emissions reduction plan. et for reducing t d in detail in cha otprint of the e Group's inve: stment portfo l ic ) (Scope 3 - categ ory 15 (1) ) is Trade credit insurance CSR policy; Commercial underwriting policy; Emissions reduction plan.
-Commercial indemnifications - Scope 3 - category 11) is described in detail in Chapter 6.2.2.3.1 underwriting policy; Emissions reduction Target expo Risk" ESG p (including t considered positive im environmen those to have a pact on the Strengthening of Coface's support for financing and implementing ESG projects through "Single Risk" insurance solutions €500m €563m Million euros of exposure in "Single Risk" ESG projects (€m) Credit insurance €200m (Mid-2022) In 2022, Coface set an ambition to double the budget allocated to supporting ESG projects, with a view to reaching a minimum of €400m in ESG projects by the end of 2025.
-This ambition was revised upwards in 2023, in order to increase it to €500m by 2025.
-See 6.2.2.3.1 for more information The definition of a "Single Risk" ESG project is available in chapter 6.2.2.3.
-Strengthening of the definition and selection criteria for an ESG project since 2023, as described in chapter 6.2.2.3.1 Climate risk targets c management The Group believes that target has therefore been to ensure regular moniframework through: en defined d. a credit risk indicator an indicator managir folio (geograp bhy, sector, conc entration);
+TITLE APPLICABLE TO WHICH POLICIES OR ACTIONS TARGET LEVEL CURRENT PERFORMANCE TRACKING METRIC SCOPE REFERENCE VALUE (BASE YEAR) INTERMEDIATE TARGETS UNDERLYING METHODOLOGY AND ASSUMPTIONS CHANGES IN METHODOLOGY SINCE LAST REPORTING GHG emissions reduction targets Own operations CSR policy; Travel policy; Car policy; Sustainable Procurement and Supplier Relations charter; Emissions reduction plan; "Responsible Procurement" plan; "Responsible IT" plan. et for reducing t ribed in detail ir e Group's own operations (Sco pe 1, 2 and 3 - ca tegories 1, 2, 3, 6, Investment CSR policy; Sustainable investment policy; Emissions reduction plan.
+The target for reducing the carbon footprint of the Group's investment portfolio (So described in detail in chapter 6.2.2.3.1 n ) (Scope 3 - categ ory 15 (1) ) is Trade credit insurance CSR policy; Commercial underwriting policy; Emissions reduction plan.
+The target for reducing the carbon footprint of the Group's Trade credit insurance portfolio (reflected by indemnifications - Scope 3 - category 11) is described in detail in Chapter 6.2.2.3.1 Target expo Risk" ESG p (including t considered positive im environmer hose to have a pact on the Strengthening of Coface's support for financing and implementing ESG projects through "Single Risk" insurance solutions €500m €563m Million euros of exposure in "Single Risk" ESG projects (€m) Credit insurance €200m (Mid-2022) In 2022, Coface set an ambition to double the budget allocated to supporting ESC projects, with a view to reaching a minimum of 6400m in ESC projects by the end of 2025.
+This ambition was revised upwards in 2023, in order to increase it to 6500m by 2025.
+See 6.2.2.3.1 for more information The definition of a "Single Risk" ESG project is available in chapter 6.2.2.3.1 Strengthening of the definition and selection criteria for an ESC project since 2023, as described in chapter 6.2.2.3.
+Climate risk targets k management The Group believes that target has therefore bee To ensure regular moni- framework through: en defined l.